dulude/hst_notebooks_archived/docs/notebook_curators_list.md

-# List of Jupyter Notebook Curators
+# List of Jupyter Notebook Content Curators
-List of Jupyter Notebook content curators.

 NOTE: This information has not been finalized yet.

 - /hstnotebooks